 Important information relating to Tutorials, examinations, and other matters is normally circulated by email.
 Some communications are also delivered to your pigeon-hole in the Lodge.
-You should, therefore, check mail and email regularly (daily is recommended).
-Note that failure to check mail and email will not be accepted as an excuse for not complying with requirements and that communications delivered to College pigeon-holes or sent to an email address "@bnc" will be deemed to have been received after 24 hours.
+You should, therefore, check email and post regularly (daily is recommended).
+Note that failure to check email and mail will not be accepted as an excuse for not complying with requirements and that communications sent to an email address "@bnc" will be deemed to have been received after 24 hours.